 Vacation Bible School

 Start planning your child’s summer with Vacation Bible School at the Cathedral!
-VBS will be held June 26 to June 30, from 9:00 a.m. to 12:00 p.m.
+VBS will be held June 17 to June 21 from 9 a.m. to 12 p.m.
 For more information, please contact Susie Dunlap at email@example.com, or visit the VBS registration page at https://vbspro.events/p/stlukescathedralvbs.

 Cathedral Church of St. Luke